Changes to taxi, hire car and rideshare services

-Point to point transport is any vehicle with 12 seats or less (including the driver) that can take customers on the route they choose, at the time that suits them, for a fare.
+Point to point transport is any service in a vehicle with 12 seats or less (including the driver) that can take customers on the route they choose, at the time that suits them, for a fare.
 This includes taxis, hire cars, tourist services and rideshare.
 More information on the Transport for NSW website.

-Changes to point to point transport rules
+Point to point transport rules

 The rules for point to point transport, which includes taxis, hire cars and rideshare services, changed on 1 November 2017.
 Here is a guide to some of those changes: